Skip to Main Content

-(1) Via Blackboard: From Library's home page on the INTERNET,http://www.usnwc.edu/Academics/Library.aspx, select Databases from the navigation menu and choose a database by title from the A-Z List.
+(1) Via Blackboard: From Library's home page on the INTERNET,http://www.usnwc.edu/Learning-commons, select Electronic Resources A to Z from the navigation menu located under the main search box and then choose an electronic resource by title from the alphabetical list.
 In the pop-up window, you will be asked to choose an authentication method.
-Choose Blackboard and enter your username and password.
-OR Log onto Blackboard; click Library tab near top of page; click A-Z List of Databases; then select the database you wish to search.
+Choose Blackboard and then enter your Blackboard Username and Password.
+ORLog into Blackboard; click NWC Library tab near top of page; click the link for Henry E. Eccles Library, which will take you to the library homepage.
+Click on the Electronic Resources A-Z link to get to the alphabetical list of all of the resources.

-(2) CAC option: From Library's home page on the INTERNET, http://www.usnwc.edu/Academics/Library.aspx, select Databases from the navigation menu and choose a resource by title from the A-Z List.
+(2) CAC option: From Library's home page on the INTERNET,http://www.usnwc.edu/Learning-commons, select Electronic Resources A to Z from the navigation menu located under the main search box and choose an electronic resource by title from the alphabetical list.
 In the pop-up window, you will be asked to choose an authentication method.
 Ensure that your CAC is in the CAC reader.
 Choose CAC and follow the screen directions.
 You will be ready to search the database you selected.

 Please see a Reference Librarian for further information.